DMARC record setup guide

 ruf

-URI for detailed forensic failure reports.
+Forensic reports URI.
+Where to send detailed forensic failure reports.

 ruf=mailto:forensics@domain.com